Orion-Pax01/Games/README.md

 - pip install pgzero
 - pip install pygame

-for tron lightcyle:
+For tron lightcyle:
-- player 1: Blue: WASD Keys
+- Player 1: Blue: WASD Keys
-- player 2: Orange: Arrow Keys
+- Player 2: Orange: Arrow Keys

+For dog fight:
+- Use Arrow Keys to move.
+- Use Spacebar to shoot.